Lexington Federal Crimes Lawyer

 Such guidelines make it all the more critical that you have a strong federal crimes attorney who knows how to negotiate and argue for a lesser charge.
 Federal penalties tend to be longer than state penalties even where the cases and charges are otherwise similar.
 If you are convicted of a federal crime and sentenced to prison time, you will serve in a federal prison rather than a state prison.

 As you can see, federal crimes are very serious and carry harsh penalties.
-Our federal crimes lawyers at Suhre & Associates will explain your charges in detail and help you understand what you can expect in terms of penalties.
+Our federal crimes lawyers at Suhre & Associates DUI and Criminal Defense Lawyers will explain your charges in detail and help you understand what you can expect in terms of penalties.
 Having our experienced Kentucky law firm in your corner offers you the greatest likelihood of getting the charges dropped or reduced.

 Over-Sentencing